Phase diagrams of S=1/2 bilayer Models of SU(2) symmetric antiferromagnets: Methods and Observables

 \section{Methods and Observables}

 In this paper, we employ the stochastic series expansion (SSE) QMC method\cite{Sandvik1991-QMC, Sandvik1999-SSE}.
 Periodic boundary conditions are applied.
-Unless otherwise noted, we have set the inverse temperature $\beta=L$ with $L$ being the linear size of the system.
-Typically $10^8$ MC samples are taken for each set of parameters.
+Unless otherwise noted, we have set the inverse temperature $\beta=L$ with $L$ being the linear size of the system. \reply{We focus on quantum critical points characterized by a dynamic critical exponent $z=1$, implying that the energy gap vanishes as $\Delta \sim L^{-z} = L^{-1}$.
+In the finite-size scaling analysis, the inverse temperature $\beta$ must scale with the system size $L$ as $\beta \propto L^z$ to ensure that the system remains in the ground-state regime as the thermodynamic limit is approached.
+Therefore, we fix the ratio $\beta/L = 1$ throughout our simulations to maintain a constant aspect ratio in the $(2+1)$-dimensional space-time scaling limit.} Typically $10^8$ MC samples are taken for each set of parameters.

 To characterize the phases that appear in our models, we use a number of different observables.
 The magnetically ordered phase with the O(3) spin rotational symmetry broken can be characterized by the $z$ component of the order parameter of N\'eel state, which is defined as: